liuzixing/ERP_training_secondhandcars/README.md

 <p>Now, we would like to display, on the web site, the list (with the immatriculation, km_in and price of the car) all the second hand cars powered by diesel available in the company.</p>
 <p>So, you have to write a web page showing this list.</p>
 <p class="italic">(This work requires the relation secondhandcars.cars (from exercise 3) to be finished.
 If it is not finished, then just show the list of the brands the company is working with, i.e. the records of secondhandcars.brands)</p>
-<h2>Exercise 5 • Workflow: states and transitions (version 4)<a name="exo5"> </a></h2>
+<h2>Exercise 5 ï¿½ Workflow: states and transitions (version 4)<a name="exo5"> </a></h2>
 <p>The workflow engine allows to describe the evolution of documents (model) in time.
 According to the processing flow and trade logic of the company, some actions can be automatically trigerred by the workflow engine.
-The workflow mechanism can also help to describe interactions of the document with different actors of the company (e.g. validation steps…), or again to manage interactions between different modules</p>
+The workflow mechanism can also help to describe interactions of the document with different actors of the company (e.g. validation stepsï¿½), or again to manage interactions between different modules</p>
-<p>A classical workflow diagram for OpenERP business objects is the one of the «Idea» module, as follow:</p>
+<p>A classical workflow diagram for OpenERP business objects is the one of the ï¿½Ideaï¿½ module, as follow:</p>
 <img src="./TP2-3  Module programming and webservices_files/workflow_diagram_1.png" alt="Classical Workflow Diagram">
 <p>This workflow is defined at different points in the Idea module:</p>
 <ul>